Discover the neighborhoods of Toronto (ON)

-But that doesn't mean Toronto lives in its neighbor's shadow.
-On the contrary, this is one of the world's most evocative and relevant metropolises.
-Diversity is its hallmark, with half of all residents born elsewhere.
+Toronto is one of the world's most evocative and relevant metropolises.
+Diversity is its hallmark with half of all residents born elsewhere.
 Needless to say, the scope of restaurants here benefits from the more than 80 distinct ethnic groups that call Toronto home.

-Attractions in this city are extremely cosmopolitan, consisting of world-class museums, art galleries and performance venues, such as the National Ballet of Canada.
-Evening entertainment options include ballet, opera, theater and, of course, plenty of drinking and dancing.
+Attractions in this city are extremely cosmopolitan, consisting of world-class museums, art galleries, and performance venues, such as the National Ballet of Canada.
+Evening entertainment options include ballet, opera, theater, and plenty of drinking and dancing.
 One of the most exciting places for the latter is in The Village, a lively community that excels at throwing a good party.